 At the most basic level, our world model stores the direct observations that an agent makes each time step.
-However, as this is clearly limited to the immediate surroundings of each agent, we use radio messages to relay observations to an agent's respective centre.
-This, in turn, filters redundant observations, collates the information and then broadcasts this to all agents again.
-Although introducing a time delay, this process allows each agent to build up a global world model rather than a limited local view.
+However, as this is clearly limited to the immediate surroundings of each agent, we use radio messages to relay observations to other agents.
+Since communication is generally limited, we typically allocate teams to different communication channels and use the centres to forward information between the channels (see Section 5).